jons455/thesis-code/README.md

 # EMBARK: Neuromorphic Motor Control Benchmark

-**EMBARK** (Efficient Motor Benchmark for Adaptive Rate-encoding and Kinetic control) is a standardized benchmark suite for evaluating spiking neural network (SNN) controllers on permanent magnet synchronous motor (PMSM) current control tasks.
+**EMBARK** (Efficient Motor Benchmark for Adaptive Rate-encoding and Key metrics) is a standardized benchmark suite for evaluating spiking neural network (SNN) controllers on permanent magnet synchronous motor (PMSM) current control tasks.

 ## 🎯 What is This?